harshithashetty0305/CSE-A-FAIML-Assignments/Assignments/Assignment 3/Readme.md

 ## 2.2 Assumed Parameters for Analysis

-For this report, we assume:
+For this domain, we assume:

 * Mean (μ) = ₹500,000 per day
 * Standard Deviation (σ) = ₹50,000